-The Directors and Senior Management were granted with options under the ESOS No. 2 to exercise for shares representing 4.00% (Including ESOS No. 1, 9.21%) (Maximum allocation: Including ESOS No. 1, 13.85%) of the issued share capital of the Company since the commencement of the ESOS No. 2 as at 31 March 2022.
-There was no grant of new options to Directors and the Chief Executive Officer during the financial year ended 31 March 2022 in relation of ESOS No. 2.
+The Directors and Senior Management were granted with options under the ESOS No. 2 to exercise for shares representing 3.97% (Including ESOS No. 1, 8.98%) of the issued share capital of the Company since the commencement of the ESOS No. 2 as at 31 March 2023.
+There was no grant of new options to Directors during the financial year ended 31 March 2023 in relation of ESOS No. 2.

-There was no grant of new options during the financial year ended 31 March 2022 and a total of 20,000,000 options has been granted and accepted since the commencement of the ESOS No. 2.
+There was no grant of new options during the financial year ended 31 March 2023 and a total of 20,000,000 options has been granted and accepted since the commencement of the ESOS No. 2.